Category Archives: Wireless Networks

 Mobile Data Traffic Predictions Say: It’s WiFi Offload!

 If you’re in the wireless infrastructure business, you’ve seen it many, many times.
 I’m talking about the predictions showing exponential mobile data traffic growth.
 Hardly a conference presentation goes by without seeing this graph on the first or second slide.
-It became customary to preface any discussion with this context, often with the idea to get people salivating… Read More »
+It became customary to preface any discussion with this context, often with the idea to… Read More »

 Unleashing the Power of HetNets: Interference Management Techniques for LTE-Advanced Networks

 In my earlier blog post, The Hype & Reality of Small Cells Performance, I provided a qualitative review of small cell performance and discussed interference scenarios that limit performance.
-Perhaps the most defining problem of small cell deployments is the large transmit power imbalance between the macrocell and the small cell (~20-30 dB) which increases the potential of… Read More »
+Perhaps the most defining problem of small cell deployments is the large transmit power imbalance between the macrocell and the small cell (~20-30 dB) which increases… Read More »

 The Hype and Reality of Small Cells Performance

 Heterogeneous networks (HetNets) consist of large (macro) cells with high transmit power (typically 5 W – 40 W) and small cells with low transmit power (typically 100 mW – 2 W).
-The small cells are distributed beneath the large cells and can run on the same frequency as the large cell (co-channel), or on a different frequency.
-As… Read More »
+The small cells are distributed beneath the large cells and can run on the same frequency as the large cell (co-channel), or on a… Read More »

 More and More Small Cells, But Where’s the Gain?

 Small cells are meant as a solution to address the explosive growth in mobile data services, right?
 Well, the answer is: it depends!
 They can be a solution under certain conditions, but not always.
 Yes, there could be situations where small cells add little if any gain.
-In fact, more than one operator mentioned to me little or… Read More »
+In fact, more than one operator mentioned to… Read More »